Code-Institute-Submissions/milestone-project-163/README.md

     * Warning on iterating through array objects directly instead of using an index for access
     * Unused variable definition warning
 - Gameplay:
-    * Check that number of clicks are correctly recorded.
+    * Check that number of clicks is correctly recorded.
 In particular, this includes not counting clicks as part of illegitimate moves
     * Check that time remaining is correctly recorded and gameover is triggered upon reaching zero
     * Check that overlays respond to click events and cause a clean new game to be started, including reset of time remaining, clicks made and resetting all cards to be facedown
     * Check that the appropriate overlay is triggered by the appropriate event